DigitalPublishingToolkit/TOD51Archiving_Activism/md/02Chapter1.md

 Mike Lukovitch’s cartoon on the Wave of Green movement in Iran in 2009 illustrates well how the presence of recording devices increasingly shaped interactions between protesters and police throughout the 2000s.
-Reworking the famous photo of the Tankman in Tiananmen Square in 1989, Lukovitch highlights the role that smartphones and social media platforms were believed to be playing in the Iranian protests.
+Reworking the famous photo of the Tank Man in Tiananmen Square in 1989, Lukovitch highlights the role that smartphones and social media platforms were believed to be playing in the Iranian protests.